Top Categories

 Clear Walkways and Drives

 If your area is susceptible to snow and ice, you want to have plenty of salt on hand to combat the slippery walkways and drives.
 If you have pets, they make pet-safe products that are gentle on the pads of your dog or cat.
-You should also fire up your snow blower well in advance of your first predicted snowfall.
-If you don’t have a snow blower, take note of your shovels and keep within easy access.
+You should also fire up your snowblower well in advance of your first predicted snowfall.
+If you don’t have a snowblower, take note of your shovels and keep within easy access.
 This allows you the opportunity to clear your home’s exterior immediately after a snowfall.

 Eliminate Ice Dams and Buildup

 You may find icicles magical this time of year.
 But they can present a variety of hazards.
 Besides the risk of an injury, ice dams can form and cause water to enter the interior of your home.
-Hire an expert to inspect any problematic areas before winter sets in.
+Hire an expert to inspect any problem areas before winter sets in.
 If you do see icicles forming on your exterior and growing larger, hire a skilled professional to see to their removal.

 Many welcome winters because it’s the start off the holiday season.
 It can also be a very dangerous time of year filled with brutal temperatures, darkness, snow, and ice.
 You can keep your home and family safe with the above winter survival tips.